 Any wrongful death lawsuit in Massachusetts must be filed by the person legally appointed as the personal representative of the deceased’s estate.
-This is the individual who is in charge of fulfilling the requirements of the decedent’s will and otherwise handling other details of their estate, including filing a wrongful death claim and paying off their remaining debts.
+As the individual in charge of fulfilling the requirements of the decedent’s will and handling other estate details, they often seek the expertise of a Personal injury lawyer in Springfield, MA.
+Their responsibilities include filing a wrongful death claim and managing the deceased’s remaining debts.

 The decedent may have already named this person in their will.
 In such a case, the personal representative is called the executrix or executor.
 In the absence of a will, the probate court will appoint one, and the personal representative, in this case, is called the administrator of the estate.
 The estate administrator will also have the right to file a wrongful death suit.

 In many cases, the person appointed by a probate court as an estate administrator will be the deceased’s surviving spouse, adult children, or parents.
 Still, every case and family is different, so it’s best to speak with a Springfield wrongful death attorney to determine who is legally qualified to file a wrongful death lawsuit for the death of your loved one.

 How Long Do You Have to File a Wrongful Death Suit in Massachusetts?

 Massachusetts has strict time limits for filing wrongful death lawsuits.
 Generally, a personal representative or administrator has three years from the death date, or three years from the date they learn of the factual basis of the cause of death, to bring a wrongful death lawsuit.
 This time limit is known as the “statute of limitations,” and failure to file your lawsuit within this time frame could mean losing the opportunity to get justice and compensation for your loved one’s untimely death.